Implementation of full and simplified likelihoods in CheckMATE: Validation

 \subsection{\texttt{atlas\_2006\_05880} (SUSY-2018-21)}

 This is a search~\cite{ATLAS:2020aci} for supersymmetric partners of top quark decaying to a Higgs or $Z$ boson.
-The final state Higgs boson is reconstructed from a pair of $b$-jets while the $Z$ boson from a same-flavor opposite-sign dilepton pair.
-There are 3 multibin signal regions that are shape fits in \met, \met-significance and $p_\T$ of the $Z$ candidate.
-No likelihood model is provided, and only simplified likelihood model is available.
+The final state Higgs boson is reconstructed from a pair of $b$-jets, whereas the $Z$ boson is reconstructed from a same-flavor opposite-sign dilepton pair.
+There are 3 multibin signal regions that are shape-fits in \met, \met-significance, and $p_\T$ of the $Z$ candidate.
+No likelihood model is provided, and only a simplified likelihood model is available.
+The combinations are performed separately for three signal categories: SR$^{hZ}_{\mathrm{1A}}$ (combining signal regions SR{$_{\mathrm{1A}}^Z$}, SR{$_{\mathrm{1A}}^h$}, SR{$_{\mathrm{1AB}}^h$}), SR$^{hZ}_{\mathrm{1B}}$ (combining signal regions SR{$_{\mathrm{1B}}^Z$}, SR{$_{\mathrm{1B}}^h$}, SR{$_{\mathrm{1AB}}^h$}), SR$^Z_2$ (combining signal regions SR{$_{\mathrm{2A}}^Z$} and SR{$_{\mathrm{2B}}^Z$}).
+This ensures statistical independence of signal regions in each combination and follows ATLAS definitions of likelihood models.

 The validation plots in Figure~\ref{fig:200605880} again show a good agreement, with \CM{} somewhat weaker than ATLAS in the high stop-mass region.
 The observed limits clearly extend the reach compared to the best SR, increasing sensitivity by up to factor 2.